LucidtechAI/las-docs/tutorials/tutorial_custom_predict_and_approve.md

 ## Automatic prediction (docker transition)
 An automatic step is made by creating a docker image that will perform a task without any user involved.
-This folder contains a `Dockerfile` along with `main.py` which is all you need to automatically make predictions on your documents.
+Check out our [sample images](docker-sample-images) for inspiration and best practices.

 The first step is to build a docker image and push it to some repository
 ```commandline
 $ docker build . -t <image-url> && docker push <image-url>
 ```

+#####Note:
-If the docker image is placed in a private repository (which is recommended) you need to store your credentials as a secret
+*It is recommended to place the docker image in a private repository, if that is the case you need to store your credentials as a secret.*
 ```commandline
 $ las secrets create  username=<username> password=<password> --description 'docker credentials'
 ```

-Create a json-file that contains the parameters you need to run the docker image
+The next step is to create a json-file that contains the parameters you need to run the docker image.
+*Note that secretId is only needed if you are using a private image.*
 ```json
 {
   "imageUrl": "<image-url>",